-COI Topic NO Yes (if yes, explain and where applicable provide \$ amount

-Do you have, or are named in, any NO 1 es (ii yes, explain and where applicable provide \$ amount

-grants (clinical, educational,

-research) on EBD topic from any

-funding body (non-profit, private,

-corporate)?

-Receive royalties or in-kind benefits

-(travel; accommodations; per diem;

-meals) from a commercial or

-professional entity?

-Own shares (stock option holder) of

-a device/equipment or company with

-ties to EBD topic?

-Act as an employee, officer, or

-director of a device/ equipment or

-pharmaceutical company?

-Specify interaction with FDA,

-financial analysts

 Serve as a consultant to a device or

 pharmaceutical company or perform

 advocacy work related to the EBD

-topic?
+tonic?

+A at as an amplayaa, affiaar ar

-Act as an employee, officer or
+Act as an employee, officer of

 director of an institution or employer

 that has a financial relationship with

 a commercial entity having an

 interest related to the EBD topic of

 interest?

 Provide money for patient

 enrollment or other aspect of

-research related to the EBD topic?
+research related to the EBD tonic?

 Hold patent rights or pending patent

+application on EDD tonic of

 application on EBD topic of

 interest?

 Participate in speaking activities,

 advisory committee, or other

 activities related to industry sources,

 with or without receiving honoraria

 or in kind benefits (sponsored by a

 nonprofit university, annual meeting,

 inservice, symposia; sponsored by a

 for- profit health company)?

 Include any participation in CE or

-related speaking on this EBD topic.
+related speaking on this FBD tonic

-If you sit on advisory committees on this EBD topic, include it here.
-Make/Made public statements on this EBD?
-Provide legal assistance (or expert testimony) on litigation related to EBD topic?
-Clinical practice related COI: Do you perform clinical procedures in your clinical practice related to EBD topic of interest?
-Estimate the percentage of time you treat patients related to EBD topic Anything else that could be perceived by others to affect your objectivity?
-Include any published papers (research, educational, perspective, reviews, etc)
+If you git on advisory committees on

+If you sit on davisory committees on this EDD taxis is shade it have

+this EBD topic, include it nere.

+Make/Made public statements on

+this EBD?

+Provide legal assistance (or expert

+testimony) on litigation related to

+EBD topic?

+Clinical practice related COI: Do

+you perform clinical procedures in

+your clinical practice related to EBD

+topic of interest?

+Estimate the percentage of time you

+treat nationts related to FRD tonic

+A putting also that could be

+Anything else that could be

+perceived by others to affect your

+objectivity?

+Include any published papers

+(research, educational, perspective,

+reviews, etc)